As Xbox Game Pass Ultimate launches cloud gaming, it must solve the last-mile problem

 The Kishi is great in a lot of ways.
 It’s decent as a controller, but I appreciate that it isn’t Bluetooth.
 Instead, it plugs directly into your phone for low-latency play.
 The design also makes your phone feel a bit like a Switch, which is my favorite way to play handheld games.

 But I don’t love the Kishi.
 It’s a good device that I like using, but it is this separate clunky thing you have to buy and carry with you if you want to game.
 And generally dislike having my phone stuck in anything like a shell or clamp.
-Typically, I keep my phone right with me when I’m playing something, but I lose that when I’m using it to play.
+Typically, I keep my phone right with me when I’m playing something, but I lose that when I’m using the Kishi to play.
 This stinks when I feel like checking social media during a long loading screen.

 All of this makes me wish I could get Microsoft’s xCloud streaming on Switch (without homebrew solutions).
 Nintendo does not seem open to that, though.
 So I would welcome a dedicated Xbox handheld.
 Maybe something that is great at running indie games and then could stream the rest from the cloud.
 Maybe get to work with the Surface Duo team on a sleek controller add-on and then let me use my second screen while I’m playing games.
 I’d probably still wait for a second-generation Duo, but I’d strongly consider it if it included a solution for the cloud-gaming formfactor problem.